csardana/Classic-Optics/README.md

 # Running the project
 In order to run on AWS, follow these instruction :-

--Login into EC2 instance via ssh connect
+-Login into EC2 instance via ssh connect<br />
--Go to folder classic-optics/GiftShop via command (cd classic-optics/GiftShop) -Run it via the command (mvn springboot:run &)
+-Go to folder classic-optics/GiftShop via command (cd classic-optics/GiftShop)<br />
+-Run it via the command (mvn springboot:run &)<br />
--Run the command (disown %1)
+-Run the command (disown %1)<br />
--See the website running on Public IPV4 url
+-See the website running on Public IPV4 url<br />